opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Dashboard dashboard = api.dashboards().create(d).get();
 ```
-The dashboard returned includes all the additional fields that were populated by the server on creation eg, "id", "created_at".
+The dashboard returned includes all the additional fields that were populated by the server on creation eg, "id", "created_at" and "owner_email".

 To list the dashboards matching one or more filters, build the filters and then pass it to the "list" operation:
 ```